A few days ago, a student asked me how she could improve her sleep.

 3. Don’t drink coffee or other stimulants—especially late in the day.

-4. Do a forward bend before bedtime.
+4. Do a standing forward folds bend before bedtime (the yoga pose called Uttanansana).

 5. Do a shoulderstand before bedtime–if your body handles this well.